A scenic view of a two-lane road leading into a forested mountainous landscape with tall, snow-capped peaks under a cloudy sky.

-The Action Coalition on Human Trafficking Alberta (ACT) is one of the few organizations in Alberta that provides front-line services to victims and survivors of both labour and sex trafficking — crimes that can affect women, men, trans and non-binary individuals, and children.
-Since 2008, our victim services team, educators, and advocates have helped thousands of victims and survivors on their path to safety.
+The Action Coalition on Human Trafficking Alberta (ACT) is one of the few organizations in Alberta that provides front-line services to victims and survivors of both labour and sex trafficking — crimes that can affect women, men, 2SLGBTQQIA+ individuals, and children.
+Since 2008, our victim services team, educators, and advocates have supported thousands of victims and survivors in finding their path to safety.

 At ACT Alberta, our first goal is to get victims and survivors of human trafficking on the path to safety.
 We also know that we can’t solve this problem alone: we raise public awareness and readiness so that our community can work together to reduce trafficking.